arm-sbc/rockchip-bsp/README.md

 rkdeveloptool rd

-board will boot but it doesnt ahve kerenel, dtb file and rootfs, let us create that
+board will boot but it doesnt have kernel, dtb file and rootfs, let us create that in the next step

 to use with SD card do the following (RK3399)
 ------------------------------------